jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

   At the completion of this lab you will further your knowledge of shell scripting and enhance your abilities using Bash shell scripts.

+__Notes__

+In the Github repo provided to you please create a folder in your ITMO-556 directory named Week-11.
+In this directory you will create a file called ReadMe.md and all of the answers, screenshots, and code will be contained in this document.
+Submit to Blackboard just your Github URL.

   1) What would be the command to create an array in Bash named itemARRAY?
-  1) Declare an array in Bash named dirarr.
-Using the mapfile command - redirect the output of the ls -l ~ command into the array previously named.
-  1) Based on the previous question, echo out the 3rd and 4th elements of that array.
+  1) Write a shell script that declares an array in Bash named dirarr.
+Using the mapfile command - redirect the output of the ls -l ~ command into the array previously named and echo out the 3rd and 4th elements of that array.
   1) Write a for loop to iterate through that array and print every element of the line out on the screen.
 (Make sure you detect the length of the array and use a $LENGTH variable as your sentinel condition.
   1) Write the syntax to make a cronjob execute 5 minutes past every hour everyday to execute the shellscript you previously made to store the content of ls -l ~ into an array named dirarr.
-  1) Write a shell script that contains an if statement checking the number of positional parameters passed into it.
-Pass a congratulatory message if the quantity of positional parameters is more than 3.
-Silently fail if there are less than 3.
-  1) Repeating the previous exercise: Write a shell script that contains an if statement checking the number of positional parameters passed into it.
-Pass a congratulatory message if the quantity of positional parameters is more than 3 and print out all 3 positional parameters.
-This is include an else condition notifying the user that they have less than 3 positional parameters and exit the shell scrtpt.
+  1)  Clone the contents of the textbook into your virtual machine from this URL: [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "Textbook").
+Locate the file install-java8.sh located in the **files** directory Chapter-08.
+Modify the script to include IF statements to check for the existance of the path ```/datapool1``` and to print an error message if the path does not exist.
+  1) Modify install-java8.sh again--this time take a positional parameter and put that in place of the directory name ```/datapoo1```
+  1) Modify the install-java8.sh from the previous question to count the number of positional parameters and if less than 1 or more than 1 stop execution of the script.
   1) Create a directory in your ~ named topsecret.
 In that directory create a file named xfile.txt.
 Write a shell script to check if that file has executable permission by passing the filename as a positional paramter.
 If TRUE print a message.
 If FALSE print an error message that the positional parameter name of the file is not executable.
   1) Write a shell script to check in the ~/topsecret directory to see if a given file name exists.
 If TRUE print a message else print an error message with the given file name being passed.
   1) Write a shell script to check if a given PATH is a file or a directory.
 If TRUE print a message, else print an error message using the given file name.